People with diabetes often use a blood sugar monitoring device to help them test and control sugar levels.

 Diabetes is a condition characterized by high blood sugar (glucose) levels, and Type 2 diabetes is the most common form.

 Type 2 diabetes is a chronic disease, and left untreated, it can cause serious health complications.
-Nearly 26 million Americans have diabetes (the majority of which are Type 2), but 7 million don't know they have it, according to a 2011 report.
+More than 29 million Americans have diabetes (the majority of which are Type 2), but 8 million don't know they have it, according to a 2014 report from the Centers for Disease Control and Prevention.
+And about 86 million U.S. adults have prediabetes, or blood sugar levels that are abnormally high, but not high enough to be classified as diabetes.

 A hormone called insulin helps sugar get inside cells, which can then be used for energy.
 When the body's cells fail to respond properly to insulin, sugar builds up in the bloodstream, eventually leading to Type 2 diabetes.